kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 4)

+### Day 2: March 3, 2020

+**Today's Progress**: I worked on the Angular application.
+I worked on the ShoppingCartService.
+I'm working on the shoppingCart template and it's not looking good, I am very confused with what should go in a shoppingCart and what is better as a product alone.
+I probably don't make sense but quantity of a product is relevant to the cart or to the product or even both.
+I think it's both but how to properly do it without being repetitive.

+**Thoughts**: A veeery slow and tiring day!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/b4bccd997e5bd6833979157dfa740a72c90f13e1)

+---

 ### Day 1: March 2, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the ShoppingCartService.